BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/dos.md

 </a>

 ### Mueh'Zal

+<a class="external" href="https://www.wowhead.com/spell=325691/cosmic-collapse" target="_blank" rel="noopener noreferrer" data-wowhead="spell=325691" data-wh-icon-size="small"></a> - Debuff on 5 players & leaves a circle on ground that will explode after 9 seconds.

 There are two ways to play this boss, you either one phase or you two phase it.
 If your group decides to one phase, you typically want to hold your Avenging Wrath for the add.
 But this is not necessary if you two phase since you will have one extra dps on your side to help you kill the add.
 Other than that you want to dispel one player on Cosmic Collapse (preferably a range), you can also use Aura Mastery early into the fight and have it up later to mitigate damage.